 - 1-2 teaspoons low sodium soy sauce

 - Heat oil in a wok or a large skillet over medium-high heat.
-Add your meat and cook, stirring occasionally, until cooked through (about 2-3 minutes).
+Add your meat and cook, stirring occasionally, until cooked through and nicely browned, for about 4-5 minutes.

-- Meanwhile, place cooked rice in a large bowl and drizzle with a little vegetable oil.
-Using your hands, gently mix in the oil into the rice.
-Just toss a few times.
-(You want to try to separate the rice without smushing it)
+- Meanwhile, place cooked rice in a large bowl and drizzle with a little sesame oil.
+Using your hands, gently message the oil into the rice, tossing a few times.
+You want to try to separate the rice without smushing it.

 - Drizzle in the sesame oil and soy sauce, and toss to distribute evenly.
 Cook for another 3-5 minutes, tossing as needed.
 Taste for seasoning, and add a little more of sesame oil and/or soy sauce, if needed.